 The best portable heaters

-De'Longhi Capsule Ceramic Fan Heater
+De'Longhi Capsule Ceramic Fan Heater - Best fan heater

-You can set it on diffuse mode if you don't want air coming out the front and make use of the night mode for quiet operation.
+You can set it on diffuse mode if you don't want air blasting out of the front and make use of the night mode for quiet operation.

-Dimplex M2GTS Ceramic Heater
+Dimplex M2GTS Ceramic Heater - Best ceramic heater

-Dimplex EvoRad 2kW Oil Free Radiator
+Dimplex EvoRad 2kW Oil Free Radiator - Quietest heater

 The headline feature of the EvoRad 2kW is that it’s completely oil-free, which allows it heats up much quicker than a standard radiator, and can begin to warm a room up to 25m2 within minutes of being turned on.
 It’s not quite as fast as a fan heater, but we think it creates a more comfortable heat and, most importantly, it’s completely silent.

 It has an LCD monitor that allows you to set the ideal room temperature (anything from 5-30 degrees Celsius), and using a built-in thermostat, it’ll turn itself on and off when required to save energy.